 - Wash your hands with soap and water after the job.

-- Vacuum to remove fur, hair and skin flakes.
+- Vacuum to remove fur, hair, and skin flakes.

-- Thoroughly disinfect surfaces like furniture, bed and floor.
+- Thoroughly disinfect surfaces like furniture, bed, and floor.

-If you notice symptoms of ringworm on your cat, bring her to the vet right away.
+If you notice symptoms of ringworm in your cat, bring her to the vet right away.
 Your vet may use a Wood’s lamp, which uses a UV light, to see if the ringworm glows under the light in a dark room.
 From where the vet might collect swab samples.
 That might be all it takes to diagnose ringworm, but it may not work every time at providing accurate answers.

 Another method involves taking a culture and sending it to a lab for testing.
 The vet can collect samples from the skin of the cat for multiple tests.
 The PCR test identifies the type of fungus for further treatment.
 Experts recommend keeping the infected cat isolated until the appointment.
 Always use gloves or wrap when you take your cat to the vet.
 Once your vet knows which fungus is causing your cat’s ringworm, they will recommend a treatment.

 Once diagnosed, your vet will prescribe treatments that will kill the fungus.
 It is also necessary to thoroughly clean the environment to remove the spores.
 The cat may recover from this fungal infection in a few weeks.
 Just continue the treatment as the vet prescribes, as the symptoms may recur if you stop the care before time.
 Doctors recommend both topical and systemic antifungals to treat the infection.
 Topical medication is for application to the cat’s skin.
 A systemic antifungal is a medication that is for oral intake.